SNAP Benefits in New Mexico: How to Apply and Qualify

 Expedited SNAP (Emergency Service)

-You may qualify if your income and resources are below certain limits.
-Staff automatically screen your regular SNAP application for these expedited criteria and issue benefits if you are eligible.
+You may qualify if you have less than $150 in monthly income and $100 in resources.
+Staff automatically screen every SNAP application for these criteria and issue benefits quickly if you are eligible.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-After a federally declared disaster, D-SNAP provides a one-month food benefit.
-It helps households replace lost income or food and cover unexpected disaster-related expenses.
+After a federally declared disaster, D-SNAP offers a one-month food benefit.
+It helps households replace lost food or income and cover disaster-related expenses.

 If you live in a declared disaster area and had property damage or lost income, you may qualify.
-Apply during the announced window at designated sites or by phone.
-More D-SNAP information is available online.
+Apply during the announced window with proof of identity, residence, and disaster losses.

 This service lets you replace SNAP benefits used on food that was destroyed in a disaster, such as a power outage from a wildfire.